Carlscamt/Business-Data-Analytics-Insight-into-Sales-Products-and-Payment-Methods/README.md

 ## Limitations and Assumptions:
 - **Missing Data**: Some product category information was inconsistent, which could affect product performance analysis.
 - **Assumptions**: The data was assumed to reflect consistent customer behavior throughout the year, despite potential external factors like holidays or special events.

-## Questions for Stakeholders:
-- Are there any specific product categories that XYZ Café plans to prioritize for the upcoming seasonal promotions?
-- What is the marketing strategy for driving takeaway sales, and how can data analysis support it?

-## Format:
-- The project will be hosted on GitHub with a clean and accessible README file to guide future exploration.
-- A dashboard with interactive visualizations will be made available for stakeholders to explore the data in real-time.

----

-This framework aligns with the findings of your data analysis, presenting clear, actionable insights, and offering structured recommendations to support strategic decisions at XYZ Café.